MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 GO
 ```

-2. Switch to the trsnaction query pane that's connected to the **AdventureWorks** connection, and once again highlight the BEGIN TRANSACTION and INSERT statements (but <u>not</u> the COMMIT TRANSACTION; statement).
+2. Switch to the transaction query pane that's connected to the **AdventureWorks** connection, and once again highlight the BEGIN TRANSACTION and INSERT statements (but <u>not</u> the COMMIT TRANSACTION; statement).
 3. Switch to the query pane with the SELECT COUNT(*) query (connected to the **(local)\sqlexpress** connection) and run it.
 The query results reflect the current state of the database as the INSERT statement hasn't been committed yet.
 4. In the trnasactopn query pane, highlight the COMMIT TRANSACTION; statement and run it.
 5. Re-run the SELECT COUNT(*) query and note that the total customers has increased by 1.